 Service is friendly and efficient, with staff willing to go the extra mile to ensure that you have a fantastic time at their resort.
 With 121 rooms, there is a buzzing atmosphere here, as people enjoy their surroundings and swap tales of their adventures, but the resort also maintains a calm and peaceful environment.

 Speak to someone

 A really pretty resort with great facilities, this is a great choice for combining with seeing the wildlife in Borneo or climbing Mount Kinabalu.

 Gaya Island Resort is located on Pulau Gaya, the largest of a cluster of five islands that form the Tunku Abdul Rahman Park.
 It overlooks the white sand beach, backed by lush rainforest, while the two house coral reefs lie just offshore.
-The hilly landscape is covered with an abundance of plants and is home much of the island's unique wildlife, while the stunning outline of Mount Kinabalu is visible in the distance.
+The hilly landscape is covered with an abundance of plants and is home to much of the island's unique wildlife, while the stunning outline of Mount Kinabalu is visible in the distance.
 The resort's private beach at Tavajun Bay is five minutes away by speedboat.

 Food and drink

 Feast Village, located by the lap pool, serves breakfast, lunch and dinner.
 The menu has a range of diverse dishes from the Asia-Pacific region and beyond, with three kitchens and a wine cellar.

 Fisherman's Cove is on the resort's rooftop and has far reaching views out over the sea, serving fresh seafood.
 A fine dining option, it caters for guests aged 16 and over.

 Omakase is a two-story Japanese restaurant perched on the hillside, with a fantastic view of Malohom Bay and Mount Kinabalu on the horizon.
 It serves three types of Japanese omakase-style cuisines, including teppanyaki, shabu-shabu and nabe.